syinari0123/tridepth/README.md

 **Why does your result & score looks better than the result in your ICCVW paper?**

-We update our implementation and re-evaluate our method after paper submission.
+We update our implementation and re-evaluate our method after the paper submission.
 We'll submit an improved version of our paper to arXiv in near future.